therealpeterhua/Cortex/README.md

   - `threshold`: Instead of using an error_threshold like in neural nets, linear regression uses a convergence threshold (default 0.00001).
 If the difference between the errors of 2 successful gradient descents are below the threshold, the learning process will conclude.
   - `max_iters`: Same concept as in neural net (default 50000).
 The learning process will stop once `max_iters` epochs are reached, unless it has already converged.
   - `learn_rate`: Same concept as neural net (default 0.01).
 You shouldn't need to adjust this if you leave momentum on.
-  - `increase_momentum`: Boolean value determining whether to dynamically scale learning algo (default True).
+  - `use_driver`: Boolean value determining whether to dynamically scale learning rate (default True).
 Strongly recommended you keep this on.
-If you leave it off, you'll have to adjust the learn_rate manually.
+Nothing wrong with turning it off, but greatly speeds up the descent process.
+  - `quick_factor`: If `use_driver` is on, learning rate is multiplied by this factor every time a successful gradient descent is successful (default 1.1).
+  - `brake_factor`: If `use_driver` is on, learning rate is multiplied by this factor every time gradient descent fails (default 0.6).
+Note that in this case, weights will be "rewound" and gradient descent will be attempted anew with the new learing_rate.
   - `log_progress`: Same as in neural net (default False).
   - `log_interval`: Same as in neural net (default 2000).